mindspore-ai/docs/docs/mindformers/docs/source_en/perf_optimize/perf_optimize.md

 3. Enable Llama's `fine-grained multi-copy` policy masks most of the communication behavior under the model-parallel policy;

-   An introduction to multi-copy parallel can be found in the [MindSpore Multicopy Parallelism Documentation](https://www.mindspore.cn/docs/en/master/model_train/parallel/multiple_copy.html), and the behavior of fine-grained multicopy parallelism can be configured in MindFormers through the ` fine_grain_interleave` item.
+   An introduction to multi-copy parallel can be found in the [MindSpore Multicopy Parallelism Documentation](https://www.mindspore.cn/docs/en/master/model_train/parallel/multiple_copy.html), and the behavior of fine-grained multicopy parallelism can be configured in MindSpore Transformers through the ` fine_grain_interleave` item.
 The reference configuration is as follows:

    ```yaml
    model: